Annual Surgery, Intervention, and Engineering Symposium

 Dr. Rosenthal has conducted multiple early phase clinical trials for diagnostic and therapeutic agents for the treatment of solid tumors.
 He has been NIH funded for over a decade in targeted, translational research.
 He is part of a multidisciplinary team of clinical and basic scientists that have successfully performed preclinical studies, nonhuman primate IND-enabling studies, successfully performed the first in human clinical trials using fluorescently labeled antibodies as a cancer specific contrast agent for use in the operating room.
 Ongoing clinical trials include brain, pancreas, skin and head and neck tumors.

-keynote delivered by Christopher P. Austin, MD,
+Christopher P. Austin, MD,

 Director, National Center for Advancing Translational Science